materialsintelligence/matscholar/README.md

 mat_list = rester.materials_search_ents(["thermoelectric"], elements=["-Pb"], cutoff=None)
 ```

-The above search will find all materials that that do not contain lead.
-The result will be a list, with each
+The above search will find all materials co-occurring with thermoelectric that do not contain lead.
-element containing a list of [material, co-occurence counts, co-occurrence dois].
+The result will be a list, with each element containing a list of [material, co-occurence counts, co-occurrence dois].

 **Word embeddings**

 Materials science word embeddings trained using word2vec; details on how the embeddings were trained,
-and their application in materials science discover can be found here: Tshitoyan et al., Nature, (accepted,
+and their application in materials science discovery can be found in Ref.
+[2].
-reference coming soon).

 To get the word embedding for a given word,
 ```python